Our step-by-step guide to Indian wedding planning

 Tip: Not a fan of social media?
 No problem!
 Use search engines like Google to find inspiration or make a collage of clippings from your favourite bridal magazines.

-A wedding planner is your organisational guru, cheerleader, and all-around support system during the Indian wedding planning process.
+A wedding planner for Indian weddings is your organisational guru, cheerleader, and all-around support system during the Indian wedding planning process.
 If you’re considering hiring a wedding planner, this is the first person you need to research and book.

 Call up a few wedding planners and arrange an initial consultation (normally complimentary) where they will be able to give you expert knowledge on Indian wedding planning, as well as budget guidance.
 It is extremely important that you feel that instant connection with your wedding planner as you’ll become inseparable over the coming months!